 (iii) for the treatment of an acute medical condition in compliance with oral instructions of a medical practitioner or nurse practitioner for that particular patient.

-(1a) A person who has received a written order under subregulation (1)(a)(ii) shall keep that order for at least 2 years from the time he or she received it and produce it at any time during the 2 years from the time he or she received it when required to do so by the Executive Director.
+(1a) A person who has received a written order under subregulation (1)(a)(ii) shall keep that order for at least 2 years from the time he or she received it and produce it at any time during the 2 years from the time he or she received it when required to do so by the Chief Health Officer.

 (2) A medical practitioner, nurse practitioner, pharmacist, authorised health practitioner or veterinary surgeon or an assistant under the direct personal supervision of a medical practitioner, nurse practitioner, pharmacist, authorised health practitioner or veterinary surgeon shall be the only person who shall dispense a poison included in Schedule 4.